Mick Jagger: Legacy

 The Telegraph has called Mick Jagger "the Rolling Stone who changed music".
 CNN has called Jagger's "greatest talent, besides strutting and singing" his "ability to surround himself and the rest of the band with a group of very able executives."
+Billboard ranked Jagger as the greatest rock lead singer of all time, writing "no one has moves like Jagger—nor the voice, the image, the fashion sense, or the remarkably enduring charisma ...
+After so many years, Mick Jagger continues to personify not only the Rolling Stones but rock'n'roll itself".

 As Jagger has aged, his continued vitality has provoked comment.
-Bon Jovi frontman Jon Bon Jovi said: "I can't get over it...I'm...dying already and I'm gonna go out there and play four songs.
+Bon Jovi front man Jon Bon Jovi said: "I can't get over it ...
+I'm ... dying already and I'm gonna go out there and play four songs.
 How do they do it?"
 Since his early career Jagger has embodied what some authors describe as a "Dionysian archetype" of "eternal youth" personified by many rock stars and the rock culture.

-Jagger has repeatedly said that he will not write an autobiography, but according to John Blake, in the early 1980s, after a slew of unauthorised biographies, was persuaded by Lord Weidenfeld to prepare his own, for a £1 million advance.
-The resulting 75,000-word manuscript is held by Blake, who, briefly planned to publish it, until Jagger withdrew support.
+Jagger has repeatedly said that he will not write an autobiography, but according to John Blake, after a slew of unauthorised biographies, Jagger was persuaded by Lord Weidenfeld in the early 1980s to prepare his own for a £1 million advance.
+The resulting 75,000-word manuscript is held by Blake, who briefly planned to publish it until Jagger withdrew support.

 "Mick Jagger is the least egotistical person," observed Watts in 2008.
 "He'll do what's right for the band.
 He's not a big head—and, if he was, he went through it thirty years ago."